tvt15/Graphql_query/README.md

 ### repository_contributors_contribution — Query for retrieving contributions of a contributor made to a repository
 Source code: [queries/repositories/Gitlab_contributors_contribution.py]()

-This GraphQL query is designed to retrieve the commit history of a specified author ($id) in the default branch of a specified repository ($owner and $name).
+This GraphQL query is designed to retrieve the commit history of the given project in the default branch of a specified repository.
-It returns key metrics like the total count of commits, the date each commit was authored, the number of changed files, additions, and deletions for each commit, along with the author's login name.
+It returns key metrics like the total count of commits, the date each commit was authored, the number of changed files, additions, and deletions for each commit, along with the author's login name and ID.

 <table>
 <tr>